w09032222/threading_port_scan/README.md

 # threading_port_scan
-using threading module and scapy library for port scaninng. python.
+using threading module and scapy library for port scaninng. <br>
+written by python.<br>
+comments written in japanese.